rvugts/ios-contact-deduplication/README.md

 pip install -r requirements.txt
 ```

-### Large File Processing
-For very large contact files (20,000+ contacts), processing may take several minutes.
-The application shows progress indicators.
-Be patient and ensure you have sufficient disk space.

 ### Malformed vCard Files
 The tool handles malformed vCard files gracefully, including those with Base64-encoded binary data.
 If you see warnings about skipped blocks, those contacts are still preserved using manual parsing.
 All contacts from your export will be included in the output.